 In accordance with its written charter, the Audit Committee reviews and approves all of our transactions with directors and executive officers and with firms that employ directors, as well as any other material related party transactions.
 Any such transactions would be reviewed by the Audit Committee in light of whether it resulted in a conflict of interest for the individual and whether such transaction is fair to us and in our best interests.
-The terms of the transactions described above were previously approved by the Audit Committee; therefore, the Audit Committee does not intend to re-approve these transactions and relationships unless they no longer occur in the ordinary course of our business and the terms change such that the transactions no longer occur on the same terms as transactions with non-affiliated dealers.

-PROPOSAL #5 - RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL #4 - RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

 Information as to Grant Thornton, our independent registered public accounting firm, appears below under the heading "Independent Accountants."
-The Board recommends a vote FOR ratifying the selection of Grant Thornton as our independent registered public accounting firm for 2023.
-Executed proxies will be voted FOR the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2023 unless shareholders specify otherwise in their proxies.
+The Board recommends a vote FOR ratifying the selection of Grant Thornton as our independent registered public accounting firm for 2024.
+Executed proxies will be voted FOR the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2024 unless shareholders specify otherwise in their proxies.

 Although ratification is not required by our bylaws or otherwise, the Board is submitting the selection of Grant Thornton to our shareholders for ratification as a matter of good corporate practice.
-Should the shareholders fail to provide such ratification, the Audit Committee will reconsider its selection of Grant Thornton as our independent registered public accounting firm for 2023.
+Should the shareholders fail to provide such ratification, the Audit Committee will reconsider its selection of Grant Thornton as our independent registered public accounting firm for 2024.
 Even if the selection is ratified, the Audit Committee in its discretion may select a different registered public accounting firm at any time during the year if it determines that such a change would be in our and our shareholders' best interests.